skondilya/Trivia-game/README.md

 ### Overview

-create a Trivia game using JavaScript for the logic and to manipulate HTML.
+Create a Trivia game using JavaScript for the logic and to manipulate HTML.